 First impressions can often make or break a sale.
 The front of the property is the first thing that people see, and it’s essential to either replace a weathered door or give it a good paint job.
 It might seem small, but these subtle differences can make a big difference.
+You want potential buyers to feel giddy the moment they approach your home, and snazzy front door only increases the chances of that happening.

 Splashing neutral tones on the walls will do wonders for your home.
 Fresh paint has the effect of making the inside of a property look fresher and more modern.
 As much as it’s nice to have colours in a room, neutral paints lighten up your walls and can make a room appear bigger while making space look less personalised.
 This is especially important for the potential buyers who are viewing the property and gives them a blank canvas to imagine the place as their own.

 We’re not talking about an expensive renovation, but instead, a makeover to remodel the space.
-Modern and open kitchens are a huge selling point because of the rooms significance in daily life.
+Modern and open kitchens are a huge selling point because of the room’s significance in daily life.
 A few improvements could include new fixtures, a paint job and flooring.
 It’s crucial to remember that the kitchen should remain consistent with the rest of the property, and not drastically nicer and more expensive or with a notably different style.
+Even a few touch-ups here and there can give your kitchen a nice, new look and add value to the property.

-Similar to a kitchen, a bathroom renovation can get pricey but with a little spruce up, it can add value to a property.
+Similar to a kitchen, a bathroom renovation can get pricey.
+But with a little spruce up, it can add value to a property.
 Something as easy and simple as modernising the toilet seat or the fixtures and door knobs will update the space nicely.
-Even something as small as doing away with your slightly manky shower curtain can avoid any potential put-offs for potential buyers.
+Even something as small as doing away with your slightly manky shower curtain can avoid any potential put-offs for prospective buyers.
 And of course, a fresh coat of paint!